surya1527/Curd-operations-in-dynamodb/README.md

 I have considered my Table name as files.
-In my case uder_id is teh primary key
+In my case uder_id is teh primary key and set the region depending on your region.